bissli/jobsync/docs/OPERATOR_GUIDE.md

 **If due to locks** (intentional):
 - No action needed - locks are working as designed
+- Use SQL queries to review locks
 - Adjust lock patterns if imbalance is too severe

 **If due to recent changes**:
 - Wait for next rebalance cycle (30-60 seconds)
+- Monitor progress using SQL queries

 **If due to dead node**:
 ```sql